Mina Chang: Falsification of resume

-On November 12, 2019, NBC News reported that Chang had "embellished her résumé with misleading claims about her professional background" prior to joining the United States Department of State.
-She claimed to be an alumna of Harvard Business School, which the school verified as correct, through the completion of a non-degree certificate course.
+On November 12, 2019, NBC News reported that Chang had "embellished her résumé with misleading claims about her professional background" before joining the United States Department of State.
+She claimed to be an alumna of Harvard Business School, which the school verified as correct, by completing a non-degree certificate course.
 NBC News accused her of falsely claiming to be a former chief of staff of a nonprofit (INGO), to have had a role on a UN panel, and to have appeared on the front cover of Time magazine.
 The NBC News report also states that she claimed to have spoken at both Democratic and Republican national conventions, and that her resume implies she had testified before Congress.

 Chang displayed a fake cover of Time magazine to a videotaped January 2017 interview with journalist Mary Sit produced by Houston Community College's show, Global Outlook.
 In response to the interviewer's question: "Here you are on Time magazine, congratulations!
 Tell me about this cover and how this came to be?"
 Chang represented the cover as genuine and replied: "We started using drone technology in disaster response, and so that was when the whole talk of how is technology being used to save lives in disaster response scenarios... and I suppose I brought some attention to that".

 Chang's State Department biography remained unchanged following the NBC News report until it was removed on November 18, 2019.
 It claimed that she was an "alumna of the Harvard Business School" and held undergraduate degrees from Southern Methodist University and the University of the Nations, an unaccredited Christian school with volunteer teachers.
 Chang also claimed to be a graduate of the United States Army War College National Security Seminar, a Harvard John F. Kennedy School of Government Senior Executive in National and International Security, and a former International Security Fellow at New America.